-"My servant Calev, because he possessed in him a different spirit, and followed Me fully..."
+"My servant Calev, because he possessed in him a different spirit, and followed after Me wholeheartedly, I will bring him to the land to which he came, and his offspring will drive out [its inhabitants]."
 (14:24)

 Mashal: A simple villager once purchased a watch in the big city and brought it home as a gift for his wife.
 All the neighbors came over to marvel at the new innovation.
 One lady became very jealous.